Canon SX420 vs Sony NEX-3N

 It is notable that the SX420 offers wifi support, while the NEX-3N does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-3N has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-3N was succeeded by the Sony A5000.
+Both the SX420 and the NEX-3N have been discontinued, but can regularly be found used on eBay.
+The NEX-3N was replaced by the Sony A5000, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Sony NEX-3N?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.